ravil-gasanov/ravil-gasanov.github.io/_posts/2023-02-05-HOWTO-Win-In-Theory-And-Practice.md

 ---

 ## Introduction
 Suppose you become *the most brilliant casino gambler that has ever walked the earth* and discover a strategy that gives you a 51% chance of doubling your bet.
 Now, if you are familiar with statistics this will sound like great news.
-If you are not and kind of skeptical, run a simulation with 1,000,000 bets played and look at your net. here's the python code:
+If you are not and kind of skeptical, run a simulation with 1,000,000 bets played and look at your net.
+Here's the python code:

 ```python
 import random